-Or it could be ‘wet’…. this means it sounds as though there is mucus or fluid in his chest, he may gag a little too.
+Or it could be ‘wet’… this means it sounds like there is mucus or fluid in his chest, causing your old dog to gag a little too.

 A lot depends on the stage the heart problems have reached, and what’s going on inside your older dog’s chest.

 Although there’s no ‘cure’ for heart failure, it can often be ‘managed’ with medication which reduce symptoms and improve your dog’s quality of life.

 Heart medications may help the underlying problem, but they often don’t do much to alleviate a cough.

 But, PawHealer Hound Honey Heart Syrup just might.
 This is an all-natural cough suppressant formulated specifically for dogs who have a heart-related cough and are on heart medication.

 It’s for the cough only, not the underlying heart condition, but it can make your senior dog feel much more comfortable, sleep better, and reduces gagging and wheezing too.
 Please note: this is a symptomatic treatment only, and you should still seek veterinary attention to treat the heart condition.
 Remember to tell your vet about other medications your dog is taking, as well as their diet, as this can influence the treatments prescribed.